 Places like these suck the soul of of the music.

 I implore you to support the places that support the music in all ways.
 Support the places that treat the artists well, treat the fans well and are true music venues.
+If you are extremely passionate about music and what to learn some musical instrument, you can sign up here to get a unique virtual music experience.

 True music venues are joints that base their entire existence around live music.
 Not just sports bars, restaurants, nightclubs that host a band once or twice a week.
 These true musical destinations are fewer and far between in this economically strained karaoke battlefield.
 There’s a place for those corporate monster clubs, but they’re going to get theirs with or without the music fan dollar.
 The places that love music but aren’t a chain truly appreciate and need your support.
 Think of it as Walmart vs Mom and Pop.